Community Data System Capabilities Overview

 Revision 1.0, 2 November 2017

 The purpose of this Web page is to provide supplementary material in support of NASA’s Research Opportunities in Earth and Space Science 2017 (ROSES 17) solicitation for A.42 Advancing Collaborative Connections for Earth System Science (ACCESS).
 Specifically, this Web page is intended to provide ACCESS 2017 proposers with pertinent information about the Earth Observing System Data and Information System (EOSDIS).
-EOSDIS is a distributed data system that supports Earth science research and applied science users with a wide range of science data from a large number of satellite, airborne, and field campaign missions as part of the NASA’s Earth Science Program.
+EOSDIS is a distributed data system that supports Earth science research and applied science users with a wide range of science data from a large number of satellite, airborne, and field campaign missions as part of NASA’s Earth Science Program.
 The data cover a wide range of Earth science disciplines.
 EOSDIS consists of a constellation of discipline-specific Distributed Active Archive Centers (DAACs), each with expertise in particular disciplines and tasked with supporting the data in those disciplines and their user communities.

 All comments and questions regarding this Web page or the ACCESS 2017 solicitation should be directed to the Program Manager, Kevin.J.Murphy@nasa.gov.